parsiyte/GPPRMon/README.md

 ## 2. Tracking Runtime Memory Access on L1D, L2 and DRAM
-During the simulation, the simulator creates memory access information in the
+During the simulation, the simulator creates memory access information in below path.
 ```console
 user@gpgpu_sim/runtime_profiling_metrics/memory_accesses:~$
 ```
-folder.
 To enable memory access metric collection, one needs to specify the below flags in the `gpgpusim.config` file.

 | Flags | Descriptions | Default value |
 |:------|:-------------|:--------------|